privacybydesign/irma-documentation/yivi-docs/blog/2025-04-14-eudi-wallet-roadmap/index.md

 - Wallet Instance and Wallet Unit lifecycle and the Wallet Provider.
 - Device binding

-## Conclusion Privacy First, Future Ready
+## Conclusion: Privacy First, Future Ready
 Our journey toward EUDI-wallet compliance is a long-term commitment.
-It is not merely about ticking regulatory checkboxes; it’s about preserving the right to privacy in a digitized European society.
+It is not merely about ticking regulatory checkboxes rather it's about preserving the right to privacy in a digitized European society.
 Yivi will continue to lead by example—through open innovation, ethical technology, and a relentless pursuit of user empowerment.

 By becoming crypto-agile and aligning with emerging European standards, we reaffirm our founding belief: Digital identity should not come at the cost of privacy.